Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 Graduation Rates and Attrition Rates of Medical Students

 What is the graduation rate of medical school?
-Findings vary depending on circumstance, but overall, roughly 81.6 to 84.3 percent of four-year medical program students graduate, explains the Association of American Medical Colleges (AAMC).
-In contrast, around 95.9 percent of medical students in six-year programs graduated.
+The Association of American Medical Colleges (AAMC) reports that 81.7 to 84.1 percent of students in four-year medical programs graduate.
+In contrast, around 96.0 percent of medical students in six-year programs graduated.

 So, how long is medical school?
 Taking on too much work at once can burn out some students.
 Conversely, remaining in school for too many years will take its toll on others.
 Let’s explore the options.